cyclus/cycaless/README.rst

 fuel cycle simulations with the Cyclus fuel cycle simulator.

-To see user and developer documentation for this code, please visit the `Cycamore Homepage`_.
+To see user and developer documentation for this code, please visit the `Cycaless Homepage`_.

 ********************************
-Building and Installing Cycamore
+Building and Installing Cycaless
 ********************************

-In order to facilitate future compatibility with multiple platforms, Cycamore is built using `CMake`_.
-A full list of the Cycamore package dependencies is show below:
+In order to facilitate future compatibility with multiple platforms, Cycaless is built using `CMake`_.
+A full list of the Cycaless package dependencies is show below:

 ====================   ==================